 Cornerstone is committed to delivering high-quality services grounded in research and best practice.
-When interacting with clients we have always embraced 5 key guiding principles and systems of thought.
+When interacting with clients we embrace 6 key guiding principles and systems of thought.
 To enhance this commitment Cornerstone formalized these 5 frameworks and integrated them across the organization.

 As an organization that serves a population where trauma is extremely prevalent, Cornerstone is committed to trauma-informed service delivery.
 Our trauma-informed framework is designed to ensure all areas of the organization, from programming to governance, incorporate our core trauma-informed principles.

 Cornerstone is committed to providing evidence-based, supportive, non-judgmental services to all women impacted by domestic and/or gender violence.
 A harm reduction approach provides an evidence-based framework to guide staff interaction with clients who engage, or have engaged, in substance use.

 Motivational Interviewing (MI) is an empirically supported client-centred, strengths-based approach that allows staff to engage in meaningful, intentional helping relationships that create the best likelihood for positive change.

 Cornerstone is committed to facilitating the development of strong, positive relationships between colleagues, clients, and community partners, that display mutual respect and understanding.
 Fostering a client-centered approach will ensure any individual interacting with the agency will be welcomed into a safe, comforting environment where they are treated fairly and empowered to make decisions about themselves and their experience.

 The Comprehensive Continuous System of Care (CCISC) provides a framework that helps to guide staff interaction with clients and community partners based around creating a welcoming and helpful environment and ensuring consistency in service delivery.